B.O.B.L. REGULATION

 Article 10 Rims and Wheels

-1. All vehicles must be equipped with front and rear spoke wheels.
-Installation of cast wheels is prohibited.
+1. All vehicles must be equipped with spoked wheels front and rear.
+Cast wheels are prohibited.

 Article 11 Tires